 This month’s regional snapshot presents ARC’s annual major jurisdiction population estimates.
-The 10-county Atlanta region added 75,800 new residents between April 2017 and April 2018, according to those estimates.
-Overall, the Atlanta region’s population increased by 1.7% and now stands at 4,555,900 – more than that of 25 states.
-Job growth fueled the region’s population boom.
-The 29-county Metropolitan Statistical Area added more than 41,000 jobs between April 2017 and April 2018, the ninth-most in the nation during that time.
+The 10-county Atlanta region added 72,500 new residents between April 2018 and April 2019, according to those estimates.
+Overall, the Atlanta region’s population increased by 1.6 percent and now stands at 4,628,400 — more than that of 24 states.
+A slowing in job growth has contributed to moderation of the region’s population growth, though that growth remains strong.

 Highlights from this snapshot:

-- The slower growth, while still strong, reflects a slight slowdown in the number of units authorized by building permits and slower overall job growth in the past year.
+- The slower growth, while still strong, reflects a moderation in job growth in the past year.

-- The City of Atlanta, too, is experiencing continued impressive growth.
-Again fueled by strong, but slightly slowing levels of multi-family development, the city added 10,100 new residents between 2017 and 2018, the largest single-year estimated population increase since the Great Recession.
+- The City of Atlanta continues to experience significant growth.
+Again fueled by high levels of multifamily development, the city added 10,900 new residents between 2018 and 2019, up slightly from last year and the largest single-year estimated population increase since the Great Recession.

-- In 2017, there were almost 24,500 new residential building permits in the 10-county region, which while 2,500 down from 2016-2017, was still over 10% higher than the number permitted in 2015.
-Still, current building permit activity for the 10-county region is quite a bit lower than pre-recession permit levels.
+- In 2018, there were 27,600 new residential building permits in the 10-county region, which was an increase of over 3,000 (primarily in the multifamily sector) from 2017-2018, and almost the same overall level as 2016 permits.
+Still, current building permit activity for the 10-county region remains lower than pre-recession permit levels, and still trails the 1980-2018 average annual level of 32,130.

 Click through the slides below or download the PDF Regional Snapshot: Population Estimates for the Atlanta Region.